SAP-samples/partner-reference-application/Tutorials/15-One-Off-Deployment.md

 2. Choose *Establish Trust* and select the Identity Authentication service tenant to set up the OIDC trust configuration.
 3. On the Identity Authentication service admin UI, log on to the Identity Authentication service admin UI (URL: [IAS]/admin/).
 4. Open the menu item *Applications* and search for the application that refers to your SAP BTP subaccount
    > Note that the name typically follows the pattern: *XSUAA_[subaccount-name]*.
 5. Edit the application and change the following fields:
-    - The display name appears on the user log-on screen and the login applies to all applications linked to the Identity Authentication service tenant (following the single-sign on principle).
+    - The display name appears on the user log-on screen and the login applies to all applications linked to the Identity Authentication service tenant (following the single-sign-on principle).
 Change the *Display Name* to something meaningful from an end-user perspective representing the scope of the Identity Authentication service.
     - Enter the *Home URL*, for example, the link to the SAP Build Work Zone launchpad or the application.

 #### SAML 2.0 Configuration (Fallback)